puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_datatypes.markdown

 Regular Expressions
 -----

-Regular expressions (regexes) are Puppet's one **non-standard** data type.
-They cannot be assigned to variables, and they can only be used in the few places that specifically accept regular expressions.
-These places include: the `=~` and `!~` regex match operators, the cases in selectors and case statements, and the names of [node definitions][node_def].
-They cannot be passed to functions or used in resource attributes.
-(Note that the [`regsubst` function][regsubst] takes a stringified regex in order to get around this.)

-Regular expressions are written as [standard Ruby regular expressions](http://www.ruby-doc.org/core/Regexp.html) (valid for the version of Ruby being used by Puppet) and must be surrounded by forward slashes:
+A regular expression (sometimes shortened as "regex" or "regexp") is a pattern that can match some set of strings, and optionally capture parts of those strings for further use.

+You can use regular expression values with the `=~` and `!~` match operators, case statements and selectors, node definitions, and certain functions (notably [`regsubst`][regsubst] for editing strings and [`match`][match] for capturing and extracting substrings).
+Regexes act like any other value, and can be assigned to variables and used in function arguments.

+Regular expressions are written as patterns bordered by forward slashes.
+(Unlike in Ruby, you cannot specify options or encodings after the final slash, like `/node .*/m`.)

 {% highlight ruby %}
     if $host =~ /^www(\d+)\./ {